GDQuest/gdscript-docs-maker/README.md

 You can output markdown files for [hugo](https://gohugo.io/), the static website engine.

-To do so, call GDScript docs maker with the `--format hugo` option.
+To do so, call GDScript docs maker with the `-f hugo` option.
 You can use two extra flags with this:

 ```bash
 --date YYYY-MM-DD, the date in iso format, if you want the documents to have a date other than today.
 Default: datetime.date.today()